PayDock/e-commerce-woo/readme.txt

 == Installation ==

+Please note that WooCommerce must be installed and active before this plugin can be used.

 Prerequisites to install and configure the PowerBoard plugin, you will need a WordPress instance running:

 * WooCommerce versions: 8.9.3 or 9.4.1